 For the USB cable routing/install you have two options.
 Option 1 is to route it over the rubber grommet under the DME cover and leave it there for quick access.You'll just have to lift up the one snap on black panel and can then route it in the window or door jamb on an as needed basis.
 Option 2 is to route it in to the glove box which takes 15-20 min or so and requires DME removal.
 There is a DIY here: http://www.n54tech.com/forums/showthread.php?t=6557

 To update your firmware download the HEX file from the bottom of the JB4 post and save it to your laptop desktop or a thumb drive.
 Then once connected press upload firmware in the interface and select the HEX file to upload it.
 If updating from older firmware, take note of the default software settings photo on the page from which you downloaded the firmware and set and save those values on the User Adjustment tab of the software as well.

 For datalogging you'll connect and start logging.
-Then do some wide open throttle runs, like 40-100mph on a safe private road, and 2000-7000rpm in 3rd gear, and finally export to CSV.
-Email that CSV file in to BMS if you need technical assistance.
-The logging will run for up to 8 minutes per log so keep that in mind when starting a log.
+Then do some wide open throttle runs, like 40-100mph on a safe private track, and 2000-7000rpm in 3rd gear, and finally export to CSV.
+Post those CSV files to the n54tech support forum with a listing of your mods and fuel if you need technical tuning assistance.